Boulevard // 2021

 December 2020–March 2021

-At this time, Boulevard was building its own custom card reader hardware (Hello, Duo) to facilitate secure payments to its customers.
+At this time, Boulevard was building its own custom card reader hardware—the Duo—to facilitate secure payments to its customers.
 However, the new Duo reader couldn’t communicate with our existing client-facing reception app that connected to the desktop platform.
-This was great news, because the existing tablet app was outdated and had a host of usability issues and limitations.
-In order to support the new Duo hardware, we were given the opportunity to build a new app experience from the ground up.
+In order to support the new Duo hardware, we had to rebuild the app, which was great news because the existing tablet app was outdated and had a host of usability issues and limitations.

 The process